Murders of Molly LaRue and Geoff Hood: Murders

 On the morning of September 13, 1990, LaRue and Hood were murdered by Paul David Crews.
 LaRue was found with rope around her neck and her hands tied behind her back, having been raped and stabbed 8 times in the neck, throat, and back.
 Hood had been shot three times with a .22 caliber pistol.

 Their bodies were discovered in the Thelma Marks Shelter on Cove Mountain, in Perry County, Pennsylvania, by Cindi, also a teacher, and Brian “Biff” Bowen.
 The Bowens were another southbound thru-hiker couple who had been following LaRue and Hood’s journey progress in trail registers, having heard about them from other hikers and believed they would eventually catch up with them on the trail.

 Friday, September 21, 1990, a man claiming to be David “Casey” Horn was taken into custody while hiking near Harper’s Ferry, West Virginia and charged with the homicide of LaRue and Hood.
 He had been reported for looking out of place with a large backpack.
-In custody under the alias David Horn, he was identified after his fingerprints, photo, and shoulder tattoo that were linked to an outstanding arrest warrant for Paul David Crews in connection with a 1986 Florida homicide and robbery.
+In custody under the alias David Horn, he was identified after his fingerprints, photo, and shoulder tattoo were linked to an outstanding arrest warrant for Paul David Crews in connection with a 1986 Florida homicide and robbery.